iyioio/common/packages/convo-lang-tools/README.md

 # convo-lang (a work in progress)
 A conversational prompting and programming language.
-Convo-lang provides a uniform prompting language that is LLM agnostic and supports features such as function calling and tool usage.
-The Convo-lang ecosystem consists of a parser, runtime, Typescript/Javascript libraries, a CLI, and a vscode extension for syntax highlighting and in-editor script execution.

 ![convo](https://raw.githubusercontent.com/iyioio/common/main/assets/convo/demo.gif)

+# What is Convo-lang?
+Convo-lang is a mixture between a procedural programming language, prompting template system and conversation state management system.
+You can execute convo-lang in Javascript, Python, from the command line or directly in VSCode.

+Convo-lang aims to provided a uniform prompting syntax that is LLM agnostic and allows you to store both prompts, metadata and tradition programming logic in a single file or template string.

+The convo-lang syntax supports advanced features such as function calling, tool usage and vision.
+The Convo-lang ecosystem consists of a parser, interpreter, Typescript/Javascript/Python libraries, a CLI, and a vscode extension for syntax highlighting and in-editor script execution.

+## Releases
+- 0.5.10
+  - Started adding release notes 😅
+  - **Breaking change** - The CLI and vscode extension no longer enable vision support by default.
+  Use the `@enableVision` tag or add vision to the list capabilities in you config file.
+  - Capabilities can be enabled directly in convo scripts by using the `@capability` tag at the root of a convo script. `@enableVision` is shorthand for `@capability vision`
+  - Added command mode to CLI.
+This allows the python package and other tools more easily to interactively communicate with the CLI.
+  - Conversations can now dynamically invoke extern functions via the `dynamicFunctionCallback` property
+  - Added embedded string template highlighting in Python

 ## Packages